GeorgeNotFound

-George Davidson (born 1 November 1996), better known online as GeorgeNotFound (abbreviated as GNF; also known as Gogy), is an English internet personality, YouTuber, and Twitch streamer.
+George Davidson (born 1 November 1996), better known online as GeorgeNotFound (abbreviated as GNF), is an English internet personality, Minecraft YouTuber, and Twitch streamer.
 He gained substantial popularity in 2020 and 2021 through uploading Minecraft content.
 Alongside content creator and frequent collaborator Dream, Davidson founded the Dream SMP, a Minecraft role-playing server consisting of multiple storylines and characters.
 As of July 2023, Davidson's five YouTube channels have all collectively reached over 15.2 million subscribers (Note: Subscribers, broken down by channel: